FinancialEngineerLab/fineHedgeSimulator/README.md

 main refernece:

 Emanuel Derman's
 Ch4.
-The P&L of hedged option in the BSM world, Volatility Smile (2016)
+The P&L of hedged option strategy in the BSM world, Volatility Smile (2016)

 Ch5.
 The Effect of Discrete Hedging on P&L, Volatility Smile (2016)